sanjamillo2010-dotcom/DND-DM-Helper/README.md

 - You can **add or remove entries in `usualLastNames`**, and the tool will use (or stop using) the last names you modify.

 -  You can **add or remove divinity**, and the tool will use (or stop using) the last divinity you modify.
-(BUG : Program will not run)
+(BUG : Program will not run : Fix comming in v1.3.2)